Scroll Down To Order

 Mar 22—Grand Coulee Dam begins operating, two years ahead of schedule.

-Mar 24—Allies loose 480 soldiers in shark-infested waters off Africa as transport “Britannia” is sunk.
+Mar 25—Allies loose 480 soldiers in shark-infested waters off Africa as transport “Britannia” is sunk.

-Battle of Cape Matapan British Royal Navy sinks five Italian warships in Mediterranean.
+Mar 28—Sea Battle of Cape Matapan British Royal Navy sinks five Italian warships in the Mediterranean, 2003 Italians pay with their lives for Mussolini.
+The British lost 3 personnel.

 Mar 30—U.S. Coast Guard takes over 26 Italian, 2 German and 35 Danish vessels for "protective custody" in U.S. ports.